 To top it off, for anyone who follows me will also recall that both Batman V Superman & Suicide Squad received disappointing scores:

 * Suicide Squad 5.5/10

 Visually, this film is a knockout.
 It feels a little odd to say, but it was really great to see a DC film with such stunning colours and bright visuals.
-So many DC films in the past have been very dark, grainy and gritty, but this is not the case with this movie.
+Many DC films in the past have been very dark, grainy and gritty, but this is not the case with this movie.
 This can also be said about the film’s clever action sequences.
 They were a joy to watch and easy to follow.
 Overall t action scenes are a blast and unpredictable as to what is going to happen next.
-If I had to be picky (and I will be lol) there was only one battle sequence where I did feel it began to drag a little, with long shots of dialogue between action.
-This was the only point in the film for me personally where I felt things needed to move on faster.
+If I had to be picky (and I will be lol), there was only one battle sequence where I did feel it began to drag a little, with long shots of dialogue between action.
+This was the only point in the film because I felt things needed to move on faster.